syncfusion-content/blazor-docs/blazor/diagram/getting-started.md

 # Getting Started with Diagram Component in the Blazor Server app.

-In this section, we'll guide you through the process of adding the Syncfusion® Blazor Diagram component to your Blazor Server app.
+In this section, we'll guide you through the process of adding Syncfusion® Blazor Diagram component to your Blazor Server app.
 We'll break it down into simple steps to make it easy to follow.
 Additionally, you can find a fully functional example project on our [GitHub repository](https://github.com/SyncfusionExamples/Blazor-Getting-Started-Examples/tree/main/DiagramComponent/BlazorServerApp/Diagramsample).

 ## Prerequisites